jahwi/bget/docs/readme.txt

 BGET -search -usejs "Jahwi"

 [K] -NEWSCRIPTS
+[K] -NEWSCRIPTS
 Shows you new scripts we've added.
 Usage:
 BGET -newscripts -usemethod
 Example:
 BGET -newscripts -usejs
+For Bget versions 0.2.0 and later, you no longer need to specify a download method.
+However, the default download method has been set to `JS` and this can be changed using the SET switch.

 [L] -SET
 Changes global variables such as the default downlaod method.
 Usage scenario [1]: changing the default download method.
-BGET -set -ddm {method}
+BGET -set ddm {method}
 Example:
-BGET -set -ddm vbs
+BGET -set ddm vbs
-Usage scenario [2]: toggle auto-delete logs (toggles deletion of temp files) BGET -set -adl {option}
+Usage scenario [2]: toggle auto-delete logs (toggles deletion of temp files) BGET -set adl {option}
 Example:
-BGET -set -adl yes
+BGET -set adl yes
 Usage scenario [3]: Change the default scripts location.
-BGET -set -scl "path"
+BGET -set scl "path"
 Example:
-BGET -set -scl "C:\scripts"
+BGET -set scl "C:\scripts"
+Usage scrnario [4]: Toggling the refresh script list (re-downloading of the script list on every get operation) BGET -set rsl no

 [M] -QUERY
 Displays the values of select global variables.